anowell/metadash/README.md

 setup
 =====

-Create sensu-config.js in the root directory.
-Eventually, this will be a saner config file, but for now it's an exported js object.
+Create config.js in the root directory.
+For better or worse, this is currently an exported js object.

     (function(exports){